dhis2-metadata/VC_ITN_MC/docs/vc_itn_mc-installation.md

-# Vector Control using Insecticide Treated Net Installation Guide { #vc-itn-mc-installation }
+# Insecticide-treated Nets Mass Campaings - Installation Guide { #vc-itn-mc-installation }

 You will have to follow the instructions in full for each separate package that you install.